m-podolski/gbif-api-tools/README.md

 The profile  **testing** is defined in `build.gradle` by the task "test".

+### Database Model and Entities

+As backend and database are separated into different modules/images and Gradle is only set up for the backend the auto-generated SQL-schema has to be updated manually from `backend/src/main/resources/database/schema-generated.sql` to `database/init/02-schema-generated. sql`.

+### CI

+CI is configured for Github Actions and runs everything in containers which are pushed to Dokcer Hub.
+The gradle build-scan results are available as a ZIP-archive in the workflow and the link to the report page on Gradle Enterprise is printed into the logs as a job-step.

 ### VS Code

 VS Code workspaces are ignored by git because I use it mainly with the SQL-Tools extension which